JahmaliB/Hangman-V2/README.md

-# Hangman
+# Hangman-V2

 ![Project Screenshot](Preview_SS.png)

 ## Description
-A more intermediate Hangman game built with React using class-based components.
+A more intermediate Hangman game built with React, MongoDB, using class-based components.

+## New Features
+Introduces player name, win percentage, and UI changes.

 ## How to Play
 1. Guess letters one at a time to reveal the hidden word.